SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 Guest posting - writing and publishing content on some high-authority's website or blog – allows you to enter an already-established community, share your message, connect with a new audience, and generate a link for your site.
 This certainly benefits you when done in the right manner.

 Influencer marketing is a strategy that businesses employ for promoting their products and services by collaborating with leading social media users or bloggers.
 Influencers generally have a larger market and engaged audience that can make your brand reach to build credibility and even drive sales.
-When influencers share your link, their followers might come to your site.
+When influencers share your link, their followers might come to your site and you can easily measure the conversions with link tracking tools.
 With increased popularity, there’s a probability for higher-authority domains to pick up on it and add it to their website.

 A disputable method to attract backlinks is link bait - the process of creating content that includes controversial information, data, guides, and newsworthy pieces.
 Experts often debate between the positives and negatives associated with link bait, and depending upon the direction that you take, it will present risks or rewards.
 The point one should keep in mind here is - to stay clear of the backlinks that can potentially hurt your rankings.